-Applicants for appointment must be United States citizens and able to read and write the English language.
+Applicants for appointment must be United States citizens or a lawful permanent resident, and able to read and write the English language.
 In cities and towns, candidates must also "be of an age suitable for the position applied for, in ordinary good health, of good moral character and of temperate and industrious habits."
 See RCW 41.08.070, 41.12.070 and 41.14.100.

 Tests are to be practical and consist only of subjects which will fairly determine the capacity of the candidates to perform the duties of the position sought; the examination may include tests of physical fitness and manual skill.
 See RCW 41.08.040(2), RCW 41.12.040 (2), and RWC 41.14.060(2).